i-adopt/patterns/adrs/002-Products.md

 ### Option C: Complementing I-ADOPT with ISO 19131

 By using ISO 19131 - Data Product Specification (DPS), requirements for products description can be taken into account.
+In this case the product description links to the I-ADOPT variable.
+This can be combined with Option A1.

 ![Product](002/Product.jpg)